Skip to content

 More information about clinical academic careers is available on the CATCH website – the new Clinical Academic Training Hub from the Medical Schools Council.

-Highlights from our Clinical Academics in Training
+Highlights from the Clinical Academics in Training event 2022

 We were delighted to host the Highlights from our Clinical Academics in Training event on 4 May 2022, providing an insight into our clinical academic training opportunities, and what is being achieved by our clinical academic trainees.